This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Effects of Environment”.

 d) The coat colour of that area will be darker

 Explanation: In Himalayan rabbits, like Seamese cats the body temperature affects the coat colour.
-Parts that are cooler have darker colour than the warmer parts.
+Parts that are cooler have a darker colour than the warmer parts.
 Here the cooler part will gradually accumulate the dark colour enzyme which otherwise is unstable at the main body parts and give the pattern.

 Sanfoundry Global Education & Learning Series – Cytogenetics.